14th Street–Union Square station: IRT Lexington Avenue Line platforms

+The station has four tracks and two island platforms.
+The uptown and downtown platforms are offset from each other, having been extended at their rear ends, and are curved.
+The island platforms allow for cross-platform interchanges between local and express trains heading in the same direction.
+Local trains use the outer tracks while express trains use the inner tracks.
+The island platforms were originally 350 ft long, like the other express stations on the original IRT, but later were extended to 525 ft.
+The platforms are 30 ft wide at their widest point.
+Platform gap fillers on the downtown side use proximity sensors to detect when trains arrive, automatically extending when a train has stopped in the station.
+Unlike the rest of the complex, no elevators lead down to the Lexington Avenue Line platforms.
+This is because the portions of the platforms under the mezzanine are too narrow for elevators.
+A 2020 study by Stantec found that, unless the downtown platform were rebuilt, it could never become fully accessible because of its "extreme curvature".
+According to a separate report by engineering firm STV, it would be prohibitively expensive to relocate the southbound platform northward to eliminate the gap fillers.

 The station has two abandoned local side platforms; the northbound platform is visible through windows, bordered with wide, bright red frames.
 A combination of island and side platforms was also used at Brooklyn Bridge–City Hall on the IRT Lexington Avenue Line and 96th Street on the IRT Broadway–Seventh Avenue Line.
-These side platforms were built to accommodate extra passenger volume and were built to the five-car length of the original IRT local trains.
-When trains were lengthened, the side platforms were deemed obsolete, and they were closed and walled off.

 Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The bottom of this trough has a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
-The platforms contain I-beam columns spaced every 15 ft.
+The platforms have I-beam columns spaced every 15 ft.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The walls near the tracks do not have any identifying motifs with the station's name, as all station identification signs are on the platforms.
-The trackside walls contain vertical white glass tiles.
+The trackside walls are clad with vertical white glass tiles.
 The original decorative scheme for the side platforms consisted of blue tile station-name tablets, blue and buff tile bands, a yellow faience cornice, and blue faience plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by faience contractor Grueby Faience Company.
+Above the IRT platforms are 32 ceiling fans, which were installed in 2000.